Is It Legal for My Company to Extend My Contract Without My Consent?

 Madhu.T.K

-Unless otherwise extended formally by written communication the contract will come to an end on the expiry of the period for which it was originally given.
-Also, a contract (fixed term contract employment, as it is generally referred to) is renewable by both the parties mutually agreeing on the terms and conditions set.
+Unless otherwise extended formally by written communication, the contract will come to an end on the expiry of the period for which it was originally given.
+A contract (fixed-term contract employment, as it is generally referred to) is renewable by both parties mutually agreeing on the terms and conditions set.
 Therefore, asking to extend the period for one more month is not maintainable by law.
-Since the employment comes to an end automatically there is no need of any formal handing over and if at all anything is required should be initiated by the employer only.
-Therefore, you can mail the concerned person that your contract will come to an end on such date and would like to carryout the handing over on that date and request him to do the needful so that there would be no confusion.
+Since the employment comes to an end automatically, there is no need for any formal handing over.
+If anything is required, it should be initiated by the employer only.

 Madhu.T.K